 3. Understand Your Emotional Triggers

-Stress is just one emotional trigger of excoriation, but there are other feelings that may produce a stronger desire to pick.
+Stress is just one emotional trigger of excoriation, but other feelings may also produce a strong desire to pick.
 Some people find that even low levels of anger, boredom, frustration, embarrassment, or sadness create the urge to scratch their skin.
 Others may find happiness or periods of joy spark cravings to pick.
 Triggers are personal.
 The goal is to identify these feelings, note the warning signs, and take action as needed.

 4. Understand Your Physical Triggers

 Physical triggers are just as important to identify as emotional ones.
-Rather than having certain feelings produce picking, physical triggers can involve a certain skin condition (like acne), location, temperature, or other physical/environmental cue.
+Rather than having certain feelings produce picking, physical triggers can involve a certain skin condition (like acne), location, temperature, or other physical and environmental cues.
 Each person should spend some time listing the times, places, and conditions that increase their unwanted behaviors, so they can avoid triggers and plan accordingly.

 5. Tell on Yourself

 So much of excoriation disorder is centered around ideas of secrecy, isolation, guilt, and shame.
 People may hide their condition for fear of judgment or mental health stigma, but those who make the bold choice to share the information will be rewarded.
 First, trusted supporters will likely rally around the individual to provide reassurance, guidance, and love.
-Second, telling others helps to alleviate the perceived need for shame and guilt.
+Second, telling others helps to alleviate the shame and guilt that can come with picking behaviors.

 6. Control the Triggers

 Once a person lists and studies their triggers, they can begin engaging in situations and settings that don’t support picking.
 If they tend to pick only in their bedroom, they should only go there to sleep.
 If they pick only when they are alone, they should find ways to be with friends as much as appropriate.
-When a person controls the situation, engaging in compulsive skin-picking becomes more difficult.
+When a person controls the situation to limit triggers, engaging in compulsive skin-picking becomes more difficult.
 Controlling emotional triggers is more challenging, but the same principles apply.

 7. Seek Out Skin Care